razancodes/Take-Home-Assignment-MediCamo-Bench/REPORT.md

 ---

 ## Appendix: Verbatim Transcripts
-to prevent the extensed length of this document, i have linked the transcripts to a seperate file:
+to prevent the extended length of this document, i have linked the transcripts to a seperate file:

-Please see the [Verbatim Transcripts](file:///c:/Users/MRaza/Documents/TH-Assignment-AI-data/clinical-llm-benchmark/TRANSCRIPTS.md) document to view the full prompt and model responses for Patient P0010.
+Please see the [Verbatim Transcripts](clinical-llm-benchmark/TRANSCRIPTS.md) document to view the full prompt and model responses for Patient P0010.